Occidentali's Karma: Eurovision Song Contest

-The song is the first in Eurovision history to feature words in Sanskrit, while being the second entry to have words in Ancient Greek (the first being "Pia prosefhi" by Elina Konstantopoulou representing Greece in the 1995 edition.)

-During an interview, Luca Chiaravalli, author and producer of the song, said that the lyrics would probably be changed before the Eurovision live performance.
-According to the Eurovision rules, in fact, the song cannot last more than three minutes.
-Therefore, the track must be shortened.
-A sentence containing the word "Chanel" was one of the things which were removed, as it is a registered trademark.
-During the TV program Standing Ovation (broadcast on Rai 1) Francesco Gabbani declared that the song would remain with the lyrics in Italian.
+"Occidentali's Karma" is the first song in Eurovision history to feature words in Sanskrit, while being the second entry to have words in Ancient Greek, the first being "Pia prosefhi" by Elina Konstantopoulou representing Greece in the Eurovision Song Contest 1995.
+Additionally, the song features words in English and French.
+During an interview to Soundsblog, Chiaravalli, one of the authors and producers of the song, said that the lyrics would probably be changed before the Eurovision live performance.
+According to the Eurovision rules, the song cannot last more than three minutes, and therefore the track must be shortened.
+A sentence containing the word "Chanel" was one of the things removed as it is a registered trademark.
+During the TV program Standing Ovation broadcast on Rai 1, Gabbani declared that the song would remain with the lyrics in Italian.
 On 17 March 2017, the official Eurovision version of the song was published.
+In later years, he recalled that the other Eurovision singers called him "Spaghetti with Monkey".